Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_changelog.md

 ### {{site.base_gateway}} 3.10.x
 * Removed issuer discovery from schema to improve performance upon plugin initialization or updating.
-The issuer discovery will only be triggerd by client requests.
+The issuer discovery will only be triggered by client requests.
 * Fixed an issue where forbidden requests were redirected to `unauthorized_redirect_uri` if configured.
 After the fix, forbidden requests will be redirected to `forbidden_redirect_uri` if configured.

 ### {{site.base_gateway}} 3.9.x